Sevdalinka

-Sevdalinka (/sh/), also known as Sevdah music or Balkan Blues, is a traditional genre of folk music originating in Bosnia and Herzegovina.
-Sevdalinka is an integral part of the Bosnian culture, but is also spread across the ex-Yugoslav region, including Croatia, Montenegro, North Macedonia and Serbia.
-The actual composers of many Sevdalinka songs are unknown because these are traditional folk songs.
-In 2024, sevdalinka was included on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.
+Sevdalinka (/sh/), also known as sevdah, Bosanski sevdah is a traditional genre of folk music originating in Bosnia and Herzegovina.
+Sevdalinka is an integral part of the Bosniak culture, but it is spread among the other peoples of Bosnia and Herzegovina and across the ex-Yugoslav region as well, including Croatia, Montenegro, North Macedonia and Serbia.
+The actual composers of many sevdalinka songs are unknown because these are traditional folk songs.

+In 2024, Sevdalinka was included on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.

 Sevdalinka songs are characterised by their slow or moderate tempo, elaborate structure, and intense, emotionally potent melodies.
 The singer will often impose a rhythm and tempo into the song, both of which can vary throughout the piece.
-Traditionally, Sevdalinkas are considered "women's songs", often addressing issues of longing and love, often unfulfilled and unrequited, some exploring women's physical desires for their loved ones, and some even having a range of comedic elements.
-However, there are Sevdah songs written and sung by men as well.
+Traditionally, sevdalinkas are considered "women's songs", often addressing issues of longing and love, often unfulfilled and unrequited, some exploring women's physical desires for their loved ones, and some even having a range of comedic elements.
+However, there are sevdah songs written and sung by men as well.
 Traditionally, they were performed without any instruments, hence their elaborate melodies.
 As with most old folk styles, what the sounds of the original melodies would have been like rests on conjecture, as their interpretations are now closely aligned, in part due to the historically increasing role of accompanying instruments, with the Western chromatic system (which stands in contrast to Oriental modes, which often use intervals smaller than a semitone).
-Modern interpretations of Sevdalinka songs are usually accompanied by a small orchestra featuring the accordion (as the most prominent instrument), the violin, the nylon-string guitar and/or other string instruments, such as the upright bass, the saz or šargija and occasionally the flute or clarinet, and the snare drum.
+Modern interpretations of sevdalinka songs are usually accompanied by a small orchestra featuring the accordion (as the most prominent instrument), the violin, the nylon-string guitar and/or other string instruments, such as the upright bass, the saz or šargija and occasionally the flute or clarinet, and the snare drum.
 In modern interpretations, an accordion or violin solo can almost always be heard between the verses.
+Celesta and double bass are used as well.